HiFi-LoFi/KlangFalter/README.md

 KlangFalter
 ===========

-KlangFalter is a convolution audio plugin.
+KlangFalter is a convolution audio plugin, e.g. for usage as convolution reverb.

-I started its development a couple of time ago because I couldn't find a free convolution plugin which suited my needs - and because I was curious about audio DSP programming. ;-)
+I started its development a couple of time ago because I couldn't find a convolution reverb plugin which suited my needs - and because I was curious about audio DSP programming. ;-)

 ## Features: ##

-- Low/no latency convolution plugin
+- Zero-latency
 - Easy user interface
 - Support for true stereo impulse responses
-- Simple high and low shelf EQ
+- Simple 2-band EQ (low cut/shelf and high cut/shelf)
-- Freely modifiable envelope for the impulse response
+- Easy modifiable envelope for the impulse response
 - Basically no limit on impulse response length - as long as your computer can handle it...
 - Intuitive and flexible loading of impulse response files